 Eligibility: Available to current students entering second year of the Doctor of Dental Surgery program at Dalhousie.
-Applicants will have demonstrated financial need and have satisfactory academic standing, wth preference given to residents of New Brunswick.
-Application Type: Contact the Faculty for more information
+Applicants will have demonstrated financial need and have satisfactory academic standing, with preference given to residents of New Brunswick.

 Newfoundland and Labrador Dental Association Award